-Planning instrument Description and specific resources allocated Period Amount Activating Identifies a selection of lanes within and/or close to key areas such as activity centres, regionally significant open spaces and public Laneways transport networks, and provides a framework to promote future activity within them.
-Strategy This strategy is delivered through the Laneway Renewal and Upgrade Program (see Road Management Plan 2013), City of Port Phillip Housing Strategy 2007-2017 Sets out a broad vision for housing and residential development in Port Phillip and makes recommendations regarding the future management of housing and residential development in the City.
-This strategy is delivered primarily through the budgets and activity of the City planning and urban design and Affordable housing and homelessness services.
-City of Port Phillip Activity Centre Strategy 2006 Provides a holistic understanding of the complex role and function of activity centres and the contribution that they can make to creating sustainable local communities and is in response to Melbourne 2030: Planning for Sustainable Growth This strategy is delivered primarily through the budget and activity of the City planning and urban design service.
-Aims to provide harmonious and responsible pet ownership across the City of Port Phillip focusing on the registration of pets, effective Management Plan 2017-2021 control of dogs within public areas, pet residential management, pet microchipping and de-sexing and the encouragement of owners to pick up dog poo.
-This plan is delivered primarily through the budget and activity of the Local laws and animal management services.
-Fishermans Bend Planning and Economic Development Strategy Guides the continued transition of Fishermans Bend from a traditional industrial area into a diverse, inner city business and employment precinct.
-Funding is allocated to support a series of key planning and coordination activities realising Council's objectives in relation to the development of Fishermans Bend.
-2020/21 2021/22 2022/23 2023/24 \$275,000 \$375,000 \$300,000 \$300,000
+Planning instrument Description and specific resources allocated Period Amount Activating Laneways Strategy Identifies a selection of lanes within or close to key areas such as activi significant open spaces and public transport networks, and provides a future activity within them.
+This strategy is delivered through the Laneway Renewal and Upgrade Program (see Ro Management Plan 2013), City of Port Phillip Housing Strategy 2007-2017 Sets out a broad vision for housing and residential development in Port Phillip and makes recommendations regarding the future management of housing and residential development in the City.
+This strategy is delivered primarily through the budgets and activity of design and Affordable housing and homelessness services. the City plann ing and urban City of Port Phillip Activity Centre Strategy 2006 Provides a holistic understanding of the complex role and function of contribution that they can make to creating sustainable local communi Melbourne 2030: Planning for Sustainable Growth This strategy is delivered primarily through the budget and activity of t design service. the City planni ng and urban Domestic Animal Management Plan 2017-2021 Aims to provide harmonious and responsible pet ownership across the focusing on the registration of pets, effective control of dogs within purpulation management, pet microchipping and de-sexing and the encouragement poo. ıblic areas, pet residential This plan is delivered primarily through the budget and activity of the management services.
+Local laws and animal Fishermans Bend Planning and Economic Development Strategy Guides the continued transition of Fishermans Bend from a traditional industrial area into a diverse, inner city business and employment precinct.
+2020/21 \$275,000 \$375,000 Funding is allocated to support a series of key planning and coordination activities realising Council's objectives in relation to the 2022/23 \$300,000 development of Fishermans Bend.
+2023/24 \$300,000 Foreshore Management Plan 2012 Guides how to protect, maintain and manage the City's coastline.
+It provides strategic directions to address unsustainable impacts on 2020/21 \$1,360,000 2012 the Port Phillip coast and community.
+2021/22 \$1,150,000 Funding is allocated for renewing foreshore and maritime assets.
+2022/23 \$1,150,000 2023/24 \$1,150,000 Graffiti Management Plan 2019-2024 (out for consultation) Provides direction for the removal and management of graffiti across t community focused programs that contribute to minimising graffiti, an for people to participate in more legitimate forms of public art.
+This plan is delivered through the budget and activity of the Building N Maintenance s ervice.
+Inner Melbourne Action Plan Sets out 11 regional strategies and 57 actions to make the Inner Melbourne Region more liveable.
+2020/21 \$42,000 Funding is allocated for our contribution to the Inner Melbourne 2021/22 \$42,000 Action Plan.
+2022/23 \$42,000 2023/24 \$42,000